TritonDataCenter/rfd/rfd/0026/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# RFD 26 Network Shared Storage for SDC
+# RFD 26 Network Shared Storage for Triton

 ## Introduction

-In general, support for network shared storage is antithetical to the SDC philosophy.
+In general, support for network shared storage is antithetical to the Triton (formerly SmartDataCenter or SDC) philosophy.
 However, for some customers and applications it is a requirement.
 In particular, network shared storage is needed to support Docker volumes in configurations where the Triton zones are deployed on different compute nodes.